ananyaverma2/ananyaverma2.github.io/_posts/2022-05-05-Design-of-a-semantic-parser.markdown

 `[input]` \
 `triples_with_given_predicate(G, "next to")` \
 `[output]` \
-`hammer and plas are linked with the relationships next to` \
+`hammer and plier are linked with the relationships next to` \
-`plas and screwdriver are linked with the relationships next to`
+`plier and screwdriver are linked with the relationships next to`